 I have discussed various ways that you could get your children involved in family history.

-If you can then please tell me by commenting below.
-I will be very interested to hear how you have got your family to know about their ancestry.
+If you can think of any other activities then please comment below.
+I would be very interested to hear how your children have shown an interest in their genealogy.

 Episode 216 – Sunday, November 26, 2017

 I was pleased to hear that The Genealogy Guide was mentioned briefly on an episode of Extreme Genes.